-- Tutors use Socratic questioning to help students learn how to think about their work, better understand the subject matter and become independent learners.
+- Tutors follow a guiding philosophy based in the Socratic approach to help students learn how to think about their work, better understand the subject matter and become independent learners.

-- A quality control team checks session logs to improve service to students.
+- A tutor training, assessment, and development team checks session logs to improve service to students.

 How it Works

 - SUNY colleges and universities apply to join the STAR-NY Consortium.

 - Member schools post a link on their college website where their students sign in to Pisces®, which is a collaborative platform for online tutoring.

 - Students enter a virtual room to work with a tutor one-on-one.

 - Papers or problems can be loaded into the whiteboard, allowing both the tutor and tutee to write on them; a scrolling chat feature allows tutor and tutee to note key session points and “Aha!” moments.

 - Audio or video chat features can be used to facilitate communication between tutor and tutee.

 - Students have access to a variety of subjects with more to be added as the consortium grows.

 - Tutors help students become better writers and more effective problem solvers.